gexxxter/coinHiveMiner/README.md

 # Donations
 If you liked it und you want to buy me a beer, you can do so by sending monero to the walllet address below.
-All monero recieved on this walletwill be transformed into beer.
+All monero recieved on this wallet will be transformed into beer.

 **Monero wallet**:
 49CVxsyj7RThAQhWCPFs18SRo4cDtWpdLTMKfT3DWxWdWqmKYvSa33tZWCgrqYVkq7BTmwQ1nFnriVLQsD7UEQoU7fFLcaw